-The Waltham Public Library provides five study rooms to be used by Minuteman library card holders in good standing
+The Waltham Public Library provides four study rooms to be used by Minuteman library card holders in good standing

-Study Rooms 1, 2, 3, and 4 can accommodate four occupants.
-Room 5 can accommodate two occupants.
+Study Rooms can accommodate four occupants.
 Larger groups

 should visit our meeting room policy and to make arrangements with Executive Assistant, Marjorie Hartman.